Environmental movement in South Africa: National legislation

 South Africa's Constitution, ratified in 1996, enshrines the right to a safe and healthy environment, and the right of future generations to have a protected environment though conservation and the curbing of pollution.
-It also committed to more equitable distribution of land.
+It also commits to restitution of land rights.

 Two pieces of landmark environmental legislation, the Environmental Management Act and the National Water Act, both passed in 1998.
 The Reconstruction and Development Programme (RDP), which passed in 1994 promised increased service delivery that would meet the needs of all people.
 However, in a few short years, the RDP would be replaced with Growth, Employment, and Redistribution (GEAR) which was more focused on economic growth than addressing social issues.

 International agreements

 In 2002, South Africa hosted the Rio+10 World Summit on Sustainable Development which was held in Johannesburg, the main outcome of which was the Johannesburg declaration.
 In the lead up to the event, there was conflict among environmental organizations about whether hosting the summit was a valuable endeavor or whether it was a distraction from pressing domestic environmental policy concerns.